Registering a Telegraph Node

 Troubleshooting

-Insufficient balance: Fund your Bridge Wallet with more wTAO or native gas tokens.
+Insufficient balance: Fund your Bridge Wallet with native gas tokens.

 Smart contract approval errors: Ensure no other process is locking your wallet or Clef.